 This is one of my favorite cities in north India.
-Situated on India Pakistan border, Amritsar has a lot to offer to a religious/spiritual travelers as well as to the people looking for some fun activities.
+Situated on the India Pakistan border, Amritsar has a lot to offer to religious/spiritual travelers as well as to the people looking for some fun activities.

 The food of Amritsar is another reason, why I love this city so much.
 Nothing can beat the yummy food you get here.
 The vegetarian and nonvegetarian food of Amritsar is not for calories conscious people.
 It’s a safe place to travel solo but the only disadvantage of solo travel is that you can’t try many dishes if on a short trip.

 The cloth market of Amritsar has lots to offer to a female traveler, it’s shoppers paradise for Indian woman clothing.